For this instructable, I wanted to share with you an easy way to make an awesome concrete lamp!

 Now, get the wooden lamp body.
-Then drill in a few Screws into the bottom end.
-Approximately 1in from the end.
+Then drill in a few screws into the bottom end -- approximately 1 inch from the end.

 Next, center the lamp body in the form as shown in the photo.
 You'll need to add additional support to the hold the lamp body in the upright position.
 It's best if you work on a leveled surface.
 This way you can use a level to make sure the lamp straight.